TR-TECH-GUIDE-on-Youtube/7-zip-for-raspberry-pi/README.md

-# Microsoft office 2019 on raspberry pi
+# 7 zip for Raspberry pi
- Microsoft office 2019 on raspberry pi